SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Protocols.md

 when you call a function that takes an argument and that argument's type is generic, the caller chooses the type.
-For information about using protocols as generic constraints, see <doc:Generics>.

 Code with an opaque type
 works with some type that conforms to the protocol.